Archive for the ‘north Korea’ Category

 However, Entous’s and Barnes’s revelations now make the story harder to stick.
 The North Koreans haven’t developed a nuclear program, poured money into their military, and made firm their resolve to meet US and South Korean aggression head-on, in order to inveigle aid from Washington.
 They’ve done so to defend themselves against coldly calculated provocations.

 According to the Wall Street Journal staffers, the White House has dialled back its provocations for now, for fear they could lead to a North Korean “miscalculation.”
-In street language, Washington challenged the DPRK to a game of chicken, and broke it off, when it became clear the game might not unfold as planned.
+In street language, Washington challenged the DPRK to a game of chicken, and broke it off, when it became clear the game spin out of control.

 1. According to the Korean Central News Agency, March 26, 2013, “The amount of human and material damage done to the DPRK till 2005 totaled at least 64,959 854 million U.S. dollars.”